-With improved land management practices, we should see far fewer mountain fires — in which case, these beautiful heaths may eventually disappear.
+With our current improved land management practices, we should see far fewer mountain fires — in which case, these beautiful heaths may eventually disappear.

 For now, especially at sunset, the partial view of Slide Mountain and the Burroughs Range feels very serene.

 That DEC page also states, “A good view of the Ashokan Reservoir and the Rondout Valley framed by the Shawangunk Ridge is available from a large blueberry patch, a short but hilly bush walk to the northeast.”